 Regular checkups and light servicing will extend the life of your braking system and keep you and your passengers protected.
 A little preventative maintenance and precaution truly does save lives.
 Continue reading and learn how properly inspect your brakes, and what professional mechanics recommend for routine brake service and maintenance.

-Here’s a quick guide to car brake inspection:
+Here’s a quick guide to Second Hand Cars brake inspection:

 Start your inspection at the brake pads.
 These are the softer foam-like parts that prevent your calipers from scraping against the rotors.
 If they are thin, they cannot do their job much longer, so replace them.
 For pads less than 1/8 inch in width, replace them immediately or risk damaging the brake discs.
 Replacing brake pads is inexpensive and quick.